In the modern digital age of saturated marketing messages, getting press communication right is more important than ever.

 02. Open Office

-Groups such as UK Blogger Opportunities and Official UK Bloggers, where you can conduct mini-surveys, obtaining quotes from influencers and crediting them.
+Groups such as UK Blogger Opportunities and Official UK Bloggers can conduct mini-surveys, obtaining quotes from influencers and crediting them.

 Non-professional Facebook groups that fit into the different sectors are also worth joining, such as: